 What is the best recovery after running?

 After a hard workout, consider an ice bath to help reduce inflammation and swelling, or jump in a cold lake at the end of a hot summer run if you can!
 Finally, getting adequate and high-quality sleep will support recovery.
-Using a pair of compression boots, such as the Hyperice Normatec 3 Legs, can improve recovery and is also a great way to relax after a workout.
+Using compression boots, such as the Hyperice Normatec 3 Legs, can improve recovery and is also a great way to relax after a workout.

 How can I improve my recovery from exercise?

 Building in time for post-run recovery and having access to some of the best recovery tools for athletes is a great way to start making recovery part of your routine.
 What that recovery looks like will depend on your goals and preferences.
 Foam rolling is one addition to your routine that can make a big difference.
-Our team named the Roll Recovery R4 Body Roller our favorite foam roller for its versatility.

 For more tips and to explore recovery-related topics, look at our article on running and recovery.